This page offers information and resources for Roosevelt General Hospital

 COVID-19 such as supplies, meals, work, childcare, etc.

-the hospital, clinic or emergency room.
+entering the clinic or hospital.

 When should I visit the Emergency Room?